adriangohjw/autogitc/README.md

 ## More About This Tool

 - This gem uses OpenAI's GPT-4o Mini model, which is cost-effective but requires an internet connection and an API key.
 Currently, the model is hardcoded.
-- It has minimal dependencies, making it easy to install and integrate into projects without conflicts.
+- It has no dependencies, making it easy to install and integrate into projects without conflicts.

 ## Installation